Settorezero/Arlok/docs/servo_mod.md

 ![servo mod](../media/instructions/servo_mod/servo_mod_005.jpg)

 Look at this gear: it has a small notch under the ball-bearing.
-The MG996R servo has a little metallic cilinder instead.
+The MG996R servo has a little metallic cilinder instead:

 ![servo mod](../media/instructions/servo_mod/servo_mod_006.jpg)

-Gently cut-out this notch using a lancet or a small cutter. don't apply too much force.
-For the MG996R servo you can use a small wrench for extracting the metallic notch:
+Now you must remove this notch.
+For a servo having plastic gears you can gently use a lancet or a small cutter: don't apply too much force OR THE ENTIRE GEAR WILL BROKE!
+For the MG996R servo you can use a small wrench for extracting the metallic notch by simply pulling it upward:

 ![servo mod](../media/instructions/servo_mod/servo_mod_007.jpg)

-Extract the servo PCB:
+Now extract the servo PCB:

 ![servo mod](../media/instructions/servo_mod/servo_mod_008.jpg)